 I’d note that I focused just as intensely as I had before at the oval.
 I simply skipped all of the work sets.
 I’d warm-up with Eva and Jamaal and do technical work the rest of the time while they were doing real work.
-I wished them well, told them I was behind them 100% as they set out on another painful set; I’d go do technical 250’s.
+I wished them well, told them I was behind them 100% as they set out on another painful set.
+Then I’d go do technical 250’s.
 Better them than me.

 Which isn’t to say that I loafed.
 Folks would even ask me about it “If you’re retired, why are you still working so hard?”
 I couldn’t really explain it to them.
 I had told Rex years before that I would reach his perfect technical model and I am not a man to go back on his word.
 As well, the more technique I got now, the better I’d be on inlines.
 Finally, I still wasn’t going to skate outdoors while it was cold out and some skating is better than no skating.

 My first goal of making an Olympic Team was never more than a pipe dream.
 Making Olympics trials was a secondary goal and that had been ripped from me on October 11th through no fault of my own (not that I would have made it anyhow).
 So the goal was now about the process, to finish what I’d come to do, to perfect my technique so that I could succeed where I belonged all along: outdoor inline.
 In a way, that was the real goal all along.